f71uday/Alexa_MovieBuddy/README.md

 Concepts
 --------

-Alexa skill to tell you moviue plot
+Alexa skill to tell you movie plot